Joseph Cowen (1800–1873)

 Sir Joseph Cowen (10 February 1800 – 19 December 1873) was a British Liberal Party politician and manufacturer.

 Family

 Born in Greenside, County Durham, Cowen was the son of John Cowen.
 He married Mary Newton, daughter of Anthony Newton, in 1851; they had five children, including Joseph and John.

-Early life
+Business career

 Cowen was first apprenticed as a blacksmith in Winlaton, County Durham, at age 19, before later becoming a colliery owner, director of a shipping company, first secretary of the Blacksmiths' Friendly Society, and an original gentleman of the Four & Twenty.
-He was a coal owner and firebrick and clay retort manufacturer, having inherited the Blaydon Burn from his father, where he joined his brother-in-law.
-Later, he became a Justice of the Peace for County Durham and an alderman for Newcastle-upon-Tyne.
+He was a coal owner and firebrick and clay retort manufacturer, having inherited the Blaydon Burn factory, near Newcastle-upon-Tyne, from his father, where he joined his brother-in-law.
+Later, he became a Justice of the Peace for County Durham and an alderman for Newcastle.

+In 1850 he bought Stella Hall, a 17th-century mansion near Blaydon.

 He was also a life member and chairman of the River Tyne improvement commission, helping make the river navigable for sea-going ships, for which he was knighted on 14 March 1872.